Ameba-AIoT/ameba-arduino-doc/source/amebapro2/Example_Guides/PowerMode/Retention DeepSleep Mode.rst

 Example
 -------

 In this example, the development board will demo the retention Deep Sleep Mode for power save.
 There are 2 wake-up retention sources for Deep Sleep Mode which are: AON Timer, and AON GPIO.
 The system will count down 5s then go to Deep Sleep mode.
-Upon the wake-up source being tiggered, the system will be reboot and wake up again without losing the retention value.
+Upon the wake-up source being triggered, the system will be reboot and wake up again without losing the retention value.

 The module and board power consumption report under Deep Sleep mode are listed in these two tables below.